 A VPN kill switch can be important if you are:

-- Transmitting Sensitive Data: To make sure that this data remains encrypted, you don’t want to risk exposure in the event of a VPN connection break.
+- Transmitting Sensitive Data: To make sure that this data remains encrypted in the VPN tunnel, you don’t want to risk exposure in the event your VPN fails or VPN drops.

-- Accessing the Internet on a Public Network: If you’re on a VPN at a coffee shop or airport, enabling a VPN kill switch makes sure that you’re protected the entire time you’re using the public network.
+- Accessing the Internet on a Public Network: If you’re on a VPN at a coffee shop or airport, enabling a VPN kill switch ensures that you’re protected the entire time you’re using the public network.

-- You’re Serious About Location Privacy: All it takes is one moment disconnected from your VPN for your actual location to be broadcast.
-If this is a serious issue for you, you’ll want to enable a VPN kill switch.
+- You’re Serious About Location Privacy: All it takes is one moment disconnected from your VPN for your actual location to be broadcast or IP leaks to happen.
+If this kind of privacy online is a serious issue for you, you’ll want to enable a VPN kill switch.

 Best VPNs Offering a Kill Switch